HOW TO CUT THE BUDGET

 For these reasons, I always advise parents to consider home schooling for this reason, or at least look at all the alternatives for education.
 Sending a child to school these days can be worse than a prison sentence.
 I see it in the hair analyses of the children once they enter school.

-BUDGET CUT #5.
-END WHAT IS VARIOUSLY CALLED “CORPORATE WELFARE”, “INDUSTRIAL POLICY” OR “TAKING SIDES WITH BUSINESS”
+BUDGET CUT #4.
+END WHAT IS VARIOUSLY CALLED “CORPORATE WELFARE”, “INDUSTRIAL POLICY” OR “TAKING SIDES”

 This is quite simple.
 Many Western nations subsidize some businesses while essentially punishing or discouraging others, even though they are legal and helping people.
 This policy is called corporate welfare or industrial policy.
 It is practiced in Europe and Japan a lot, and less so, but definitely to some degree in America, China and elsewhere.